Size does indeed matter! Let us clarify what we mean by this now that we have your attention, at least in terms of placing.

 5’6” to 5’9”

-A putter with a length of 33 inches is required for golfers that are 5’6 to 5’9”.
-33-inch putters are a little more difficult to get by than 34- and 35- inch version.
+A putter with a length of 33 inches is required for 5’6 to 5’9” golfers.
+33-inch putters are a little more difficult to get by than the 34- and 35- inch versions.
 Fortunately, as more information about putter fitting difficulties becomes available, more firms are supplying a standard 33-inch model.

 What factors In?